Mori Nozomi

 Japanese restaurant in Los Angeles, California, U.S.

-Mori Nozomi is a Michelin-starred Japanese restaurant in Los Angeles, California, United States.
+Mori Nozomi is a Michelin-starred Japanese, sushi restaurant in Los Angeles, California, United States that offers a 22-25 course omakase menu.
+The all-female team offers seasonal fish sourced from the Toyosu market and seasonal vegetables chosen from the Santa Monica Farmers Market.

 Although it occupies the location previously occupied by Mori Sushi and has a similar name, there is no relation between the two restaurants.